isomerpages/moe-sst/_cocurriculum/Sexuality Education.md

 **Information for Parents**

-10. Parents may opt their children out of the Sexuality Education lessons, _eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.
+10. Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

 11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable [here](https://drive.google.com/file/d/1VsKcPZa2QDcoqofqFDAqsfmb7xthVyUx/view?usp=sharing)
+This form will be communicated to parents at the start of the year and is also downloadable [here](https://drive.google.com/file/d/1VsKcPZa2QDcoqofqFDAqsfmb7xthVyUx/view?usp=sharing).
 The completed form is to be submitted by 15 February 2024.

-12. Parents who wish to opt their children out of the **_eTeens_ programme** need to complete an opt-out form.
+12. Parents who wish to opt their children out of the **eTeens_ programme** need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable [here](https://drive.google.com/file/d/14V3JmlluAqZvSMJBVPWaeGUFGD_QrUeX/view?usp=sharing).
 The completed form is to be submitted by 15 February 2024.

 13. Parents can contact the school at [contactus@sst.edu.sg](mailto:contactus@sst.edu.sgf) or discussion or to seek clarification about the school’s Sexuality Education programme.